Bigghis/bigghis.github.io/_posts/2025-16-10-25-LLM-CHAT-LIKE-ME.md

 ---
 title: "LLM \"Chat Like Me\" Project
-description: A project to create a LLM that can chat like yourself - Part 1 - Dataset Preparation
+description: A project to create a LLM that can chat like yourself (Dataset Preparation)
 date: 2025-10-16 12:00:00 +0530
 categories: [LLM, Chat, Project, fine-tuning]
 tags: [LLM, Chat, Project, dataset]